'Be anxious for nothing..." ~Philippians 4:6

 Why, even when your loved one is in a skilled nursing facility, do caregivers feel as if they have another full-time job in visiting every day?

-Although I am a fan of handwriting, WHY is information not being stored in computer files in some places so that it can be easily shared from one facility to another?
+Although I am a fan of handwriting, WHY is information not being stored in computer files, so that it can be easily shared from one doctor, specialist, or facility to another when new referrals or appointments are made?

 Why, if the tools are available, are resources withheld from patients?